A New Time Series Similarity Measure and Its Smart Grid Applications: Introduction

-This paper is organised as follows: Section~\ref{sec: intro} provides background on applying data mining in power systems and identifies issues in distance measurement.
-Section~\ref{sec:definition} discusses these problems in more detail by outlining the issues with existing similarity measures.
-Section~\ref{sec:method} presents the proposed methodology based on the requirements of an ideal similarity metric and compares the proposed method with ED and DTW.
-Simulation studies are given in Section~\ref{sec:experiment}, where the results are analysed.
-In Section~\ref{sec:future}, limitations and future work are discussed.
-The article is concluded in Section~\ref{sec:conclusions}.
+In the literature, Euclidean Distance (ED) and Dynamic Time Warping (DTW) are the two most commonly used similarity measures for time series comparison in energy applications~\cite{Lin2012, Fang2018, YUAN2023105588}.
+Several studies have also used other basic spatial metrics, such as the L1 norm, Manhattan, and Chebyshev distances, but their performance is often reported to be comparable to ED~\cite{Nichiforov2021}.
+While variants of DTW have been developed for specific domains~\cite{YUAN2023105588, shaw2025forestproximitiestimeseries}, their ability to meaningfully quantify flexibility in energy use remains limited.
+ED, for instance, only captures differences in amplitude, completely ignoring temporal shifts in consumption.
+DTW improves on this by allowing elastic alignment of time series, making it suitable for tasks like load signature detection~\cite{Elafoudi2014}.
+However, it treats all temporal shifts uniformly, failing to distinguish between short- and long-term load rescheduling, which is an important consideration for energy flexibility assessment.

+Moreover, the concept of flexibility, referring to the ability to adjust or reschedule energy consumption over time, has gained increasing attention in the CDR literature~\cite{Wen2023, Li2024, Goldenberg2018, Gerards2017, Varenhorst2024}.
+Flexibility has been defined in various ways: as the amount of energy that can be increased or decreased within a specified time window~\cite{flex2012, Wen2023, Goldenberg2018}, or as a binary indicator reflecting whether specific consumption adjustments are delivered~\cite{Gerards2017, Varenhorst2024}, often using causality-based methods to assess the contribution of individual appliances.
+However, these approaches typically rely on ED or its conceptual variants, which implicitly assume that the effort required to shift a load is the same across time, which is a simplification that fails to capture the temporal complexity and behavioural dynamics of real energy use.

+To address these limitations, this paper introduces a novel similarity measure, termed Flexibility Distance (FD), specifically designed to quantify the time series distance, and hence flexibility measurement in energy consumption profiles.
+FD jointly considers both amplitude variations and temporal shifts, capturing behaviours such as load increases, decreases, rescheduling, and sequence reordering.
+By evaluating the real effort required to transform one time series into another, FD offers a more comprehensive and interpretable metric for use in energy data analytics.
+Although developed with electricity consumption in mind, FD is applicable to more general tasks of \emph{range queries} and \emph{nearest neighbour queries} in time series mining.
+In summary, the main contributions of this paper are as follows:

+\begin{itemize} \item Proposing the FD measure as a new time series similarity metric that explicitly captures both amplitude and temporal differences.

+\item Demonstrating, through a comprehensive simulation study with multiple scenarios, that FD outperforms traditional metrics (ED and DTW) in quantifying flexibility and aligning with ideal rescheduling profiles.

+\item Illustrating that FD provides a more meaningful basis for evaluating flexibility in CDR applications, with implications for improved grid operation and renewable energy integration. \end{itemize}

+The remainder of this paper is structured as follows.
+Section~\ref{sec:definition} introduces the problem and highlights the limitations of existing similarity measures.
+Section~\ref{sec:method} outlines the proposed methodology, developed in line with the criteria for an ideal similarity metric, and compares it against ED and DTW.
+Section~\ref{sec:experiment} presents simulation studies and provides a detailed analysis of the results.
+Finally, Section~\ref{sec:conclusions} concludes the paper.